arpanpaul-gh/InMemory_DB/README.md

 python client.py

 # Future Enhancements
+1. Implement concurrency with the help of asyncio.
-Add support for more data types (e.g., lists, sets, hashes).
+2. Add support for more data types (e.g., lists, sets, hashes).
-Implement replication and clustering for high availability.
-Implement pub-sub architecture.
+3. Implement pub-sub architecture.
-Add authentication and security features.
+4. Add authentication and security features.
-Improve performance with asynchronous I/O.
+5. Improve performance with asynchronous I/O.
+6. Implement replication and clustering for high availability.

 # Contributing
 Contributions are welcome!
 If you'd like to contribute, please: